Ezh: Hiragana ro

 Ezh looks similar to the syllabogram ⟨ろ⟩, which is the hiragana form of the Japanese mora ro.

 Cyrillic ze and dze

 The Cyrillic letter ze ⟨З з⟩ has a similar body to Ezh and the Abkhazian dze ⟨Ӡ ӡ⟩.
 As customary, the Cyrillic script has a stiffer structure, but both letters have common roots in historical cursive forms of the Greek letter zeta ⟨Ζ ζ⟩.

 However, Latin ezh and Cyrillic ze represent different phonemes: the former generally represents //ʒ//, while the latter represents /z/.
-Cyrillic uses zhe ⟨Ж ж⟩ for the /ʒ/ phoneme.
+Cyrillic uses zhe ⟨Ж ж⟩ for the /ʐ/ phoneme.